 In March 2021, James was briefed on the Ely Area Capacity Enhancements rail scheme following the initial consultation period.
 The industry's Project Speed initiative is being applied to the programme which could see the delivery timescales brought forward whilst reducing the overall cost.

-In July 2020 the minister wrote to James confirming £13 million of funding to refine the options under consideration into a preferred option and produce an outline Business Case to enhance capacity on the rail network in the Ely Area where five train lines converge..
+- In July the Rail Minister wrote to James confirming £13 million of funding to refine the options under consideration into a preferred option and produce an outline Business Case to enhance capacity on the rail network in the Ely Area where five train lines converge..
 Network Rail has been consulting on these proposals.

 Commenting on the funding announcement, James Wild MP said: